Introduction: the impact of verified reviews

 The ACCC actively monitors review platforms and has taken action against businesses that manipulate reviews or post fake testimonials, with penalties reaching up to $10 million for corporations and $500,000 for individuals.

-According to the ACCC, 79% of Australian consumers read online reviews before making purchase decisions.
-More significantly, 84% trust these reviews as much as personal recommendations.
-This makes reviews on Australian directories not just helpful but key for business growth.
+According to the ACCC, 79% of Australian consumers read online reviews before buying.
+More striking, 84% trust these reviews as much as personal recommendations.
+That makes reviews on Australian directories not just helpful but key for business growth.

-Australian businesses face unique challenges when it comes to online reputation.
-With a relatively small but discerning consumer base spread across vast distances, the impact of each review is magnified.
-Whether you’re running a café in Melbourne or a tour company in Cairns, what customers say about you online matters tremendously.
+Australian businesses face unique challenges with online reputation.
+With a small but discerning consumer base spread across vast distances, the impact of each review is magnified.
+Whether you’re running a cafe in Melbourne or a tour company in Cairns, what customers say about you online matters a great deal.